Girls Academy League

 Yes, Academy players will be allowed to play other sports in High School.
 In November of 2020, we’ll have multiple members of our 2021 class signing letters of intent to play Division 1 soccer in college.
 A lot of these girls are multi-sport athletes (basketball, volleyball, etc).
 With that being said, maintaining a high level of technical efficiency is going to be extremely important for all of the Academy Pool players.
 Playing another sport may cause some girls to miss training.
 In the end, the girls are going to be responsible for preparing themselves to compete.
 If they can maintain their productivity on the field, while playing another sport, we’d encourage them to do so!
-Not to harp on the point, but having a strong player pool allows us to cover for situations like this.
+Having a strong player pool allows us to cover for situations like this.

 Will girls who make the Academy team be allowed to play soccer for their high school team?

 As a member of the Frontier Conference, all of our LFA Academy Pool players will be allowed to play for their high school teams.
 As a club, we recognize and value the social impact of representing your school on the soccer field.

 What will the planned commitment for the Academy team be?

 This will depend on the weekend schedule, so it's hard to give a black and white answer.
 However, we’re planning to have, on average, 3 training sessions per week.

 ♦ How much travel is expected (we understand that this may change given COVID-19)?

 Each member club of the Frontier Conference has a seat on the “Conference Board”.
 These directors are in the process of finalizing the schedule and should have completed shortly.

 ♦ Does the club help with any of the travel costs for the players?